vasantha1/5303-Database-Vasantha/dbProject/README.md

  SITE - folder containing the web pages for the project.

-  -index.html - main page for internet site.
+  - index.html - main page for internet site.

-  -login.html - login page for users
+  - login.html - login page for users

-  -load_data.php - script to load the users data
+  - user.php - displays the user table

-  -backend.php - connects to the database
+  - load_data.php - script to load the users data

-  -loginbackend.php - connects to the database
+  - backend.php - we can add user details to the user table with this help of file

-  -registration_form.html - registration page for users information
+  - registration_form.html - registration page for users information

  DOCUMENTS - contains all documents for project

-  -OnlineResume_tables.sql-code for dumping the values into tables
+  - OnlineResume_tables.sql-code for dumping the values into tables

-  -online_resume_specs.md - description about online resume system project
+  - online_resume_specs.md - description about online resume system project

-  -query_data.sql - file containing answers for queries
+  - query_data.sql - file containing answers for queries

-  -relational_diagram.pdf - file containing the relational diagram of the resume system
+  - relational_diagram.pdf - file containing the relational diagram of the resume system